devtut/generate/docs/python/partial-functions.md

 def raise(x, y):
     if y in (3,4,5):
         return x**y
-    raise NumberNotInRangeException(&quot;You should provide a valid exponent&quot;)
+    raise NumberNotInRangeException(=You should provide a valid exponent=)

 ```